I am not an expert, but I was diagnosed with von Willebrand disease. This is my personal experience living with the

 My Young Son's Experience

 At the age of eighteen months, my son started having nosebleeds.
-They were spontaneous heavy.
-When he was about four, there were many mornings where I would get up to find his bedroom full of blood.
-There would be blood all over the bed, bedding, carpet, door and door handle and then all over the bathroom.
+They were spontaneous and heavy.
+When he was about four, there were many mornings when I would get up to find his bedroom full of blood.
+There would be blood all over the bed, bedding, carpet, door, door handle and then all over the bathroom.

 My son had so many nosebleeds that he just used to cup his hands around his nose to catch the blood and run to the bathroom to catch the blood in the sink, not realising he was pouring blood all over the place.
 At first, the doctor said it was normal to have nose bleeds, so I changed doctor and got my son tested and tested positive for Von Willebrand.

 How Medication Helped Him

 At the age of seven, my son had a dentist's appointment.
-He was prescribed Tranexamic acid to take for 3 days leading up to the appointment.
+He was prescribed Tranexamic acid to take for three days leading up to the appointment.

 On the day of the appointment which was set for the afternoon, I received a call from the school my son attended.
 He had an accident and had split his head open.
 I ran to the school, terrified of how much blood he had lost or could lose with his head split open.